Command-line Options

 Run Herbie on the expressions in the file or directory input.
 The results are written to output, a directory of HTML reports.
 Viewing these requires a web server.

-We recommend web which produces reports with lots of information about floating-point accuracy, including graphs of error versus input values and plots comparing cost and accuracy.
+We recommend the web subcommand for interactive use with detailed reports that include graphs of error versus input values and plots comparing cost and accuracy.
 This can help you understand whether Herbie's improvements matter for your use case.

-Use herbie tool --help to view available command-line options for a tool.
+Use herbie subcommand --help to view available command-line options for a subcommand.
 This command also shows undocumented subcommands not listed on this page.

 General options

-These options can be set on any tool.
-Pass them after the tool name but before other arguments, like this:
+General options apply to all subcommands and are passed after the subcommand name but before other arguments, like this:

 racket -l herbie report --timeout 60 in.fpcore out/